olivier-grech/vscode-irc/README.md

 ## Features

-Right now this is VERY barebones and can only open channels in read-only mode.
+Very barebones but functionnal.

-Use the **Open IRC** command to be prompted for a server address, port, channel and nick.
+Use the **Open IRC** command to be asked for a server address, port, channel and nick.

-Since the UI options for VS Code extensions are sparse, I would like to find a way to add new features without having to ressort to convoluted hacks before continuing development any further.
+Use the **Send message** command when a IRC channel is opened in the active text editor to be asked for a message.

 ## Known Issues

 ## Release Notes

+### 0.3.0

+Add the following features:
+* Ask the user for a message to send when using the **Send message** command.

+Fix the following issues:
+* It was not possible to open an IRC channel if there was no active text editor.

 ### 0.2.1

 Fix the following issues:
 * Icon background was not fully transparent
-* THe wrong message was displayed when an user parted the channel
+* The wrong message was displayed when an user parted the channel

 ### 0.2.0

 Add the following features:
-* Prompt the user for server address, port, channel and nick (instead of reading the configuration)
+* Ask the user for server address, port, channel and nick (instead of reading the configuration)
 * Display a message when an user part the channel
 * Display the server address as the tab title